chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 download
 -----------------------------------------------------
-The following ``knife download`` settings can be added to the knife.rb file:
+The following ``knife download`` settings can be added to the config.rb file:

 ``knife[:chef_repo_path]``
    Adds the the ``--chef-repo-path`` option.